 Windows didn’t give any promising results either – updating the dock firmware and installing the Broadcom drivers provided by HP didn’t help, or I wouldn’t be here writing this now.

-, replacing the BCM57762 PCI ID defined in there with the PCI ID of the BCM57762 in my dock.2 It worked
+I went back into Linux and recompiled tg3.ko, replacing the BCM57762 PCI ID defined in there with the PCI ID of the BCM57762 in my dock.2 It worked

 fine, but I would have to do that with every computer I wanted to use the dock with.
 Not a very optimal solution, really.